-Procedure: The student contemplating withdrawal from a course or earns a D or F in a nursing course or a non-nursing course required to progress in the program, must meet with the assigned academic advisor and/or the Chairperson of the Nursing and Health Sciences Division at which time a Withdrawal Form will be completed and a conference note will be entered into the student's file.
+Procedure: The student contemplating withdrawal from a course or earns a D or F in a nursing course or a non-nursing course required to progress in the program, must meet with the assigned academic advisor and/or the Director of Nursing at which time a Withdrawal Form will be completed and a conference note will be entered into the student's file.

 If a student withdraws from a nursing or a non-nursing course required to progress in the program or earns a D or F in a nursing course or a non-nursing course required to progress in the program, the student may apply for re-admission.
-Within 5 days of release of final grades in OLSIS, the student must submit a written request for re-admission that includes an action plan to facilitate success.
+Within 5 days of release of final grades in OLSIS, the student must submit a written and/or email request for re-admission that includes an action plan to facilitate success.
 The request should be addressed to the Admission, Progression, and Graduation Committee, Nursing and Health Sciences Division, WVUP, 300 Campus Drive, Parkersburg, WV, 26104.
-Email notification of requests for re-admission will be accepted.